docsforadobe/illustrator-scripting-guide/materials/AI_ScriptGd_2017.md

 ```
 ```
 Only files that are of one of the supported file types are displayed in the browse dialog.
-For details, see “Scripting language support in Adobe Illustrator CC 2017” on page 7.
+For details, see "Scripting language support in Adobe Illustrator CC 2017" on page 7.
 ```
 #### Startup scripts (.jsx scripts only)